25 of the Best Irish Comedians: The Irish Humour

 23. Gearóid Farrelly

 In 2008, Gearoid Farrelly began to be noticed for his comedy routines when he was a finalist on the popular ‘So You Think You’re Funny?’ competition at the Edinburgh Festival.
-At the same time, he won the ‘Bulmer’s Nuthin Butt Funny Newcomers competition’ in Dublin.
-This all made it clear to Gearoid that he made the right decision in pursuing his lifelong dream of working in comedy.
+At the same time, he won the ‘Bulmer’s Nuthin Butt Funny Newcomers Competition’ in Dublin.
+This made it clear to Gearoid that he made the right decision to pursue his lifelong dream of working in comedy.

 He is a brilliant live performer who often appears in comedy festivals around Ireland.
-He has toured with comedy stars Neil Delamere in Ireland and Sarah Millican in the UK and has also delved into the world of podcasts.
+He has toured with comedy stars Neil Delamere and Sarah Millican in the UK and Ireland.
+He has also delved into the world of podcasts.

 Gearoid Farrelly